ledesmablt/bodega-on-chikaph/src/routes/2025/redditchika/components/_outro.md

-I didn't know what to expect, but I was pleasantly surprised by how much I enjoyed browsing ChikaPH.

-My preconceptions of the subreddit were wrong; it's not all about shocking content.
+My assumptions about the subreddit were wrong; it's not all about shocking content.
 It seems like people give just as much — perhaps even more — attention to celebrating successes, supporting others, and just having a good time.